elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the type cannot be reduced to "number", abort with "Scales are only allowed on number types." and the type's locus; exit.`
+`If the type cannot be reduced to "number", abort with "scales are only allowed on number types." and the type's locus; exit.`

 `To check for invalid optional info on a type (target):`